mbabynames search ✿

 Bentley Genevieve

-"noble and strong" (Bentley) meets "woman of the people" (Genevieve).
+"meadow with bent grass" (Bentley) meets "woman of the people" (Genevieve).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Genevieve (3 syllables) builds on the shorter Bentley, giving the name forward momentum.

 Bentley Katherine